 The reality is far from it.
 I’ve been surfing almost all of my life and in all those instances, I’ve always found myself sharing the line-up with awesome women who can match the surfing skill of any male surfer.

 The women are out there in the waves.
 They’re just not being highlighted enough.

 On the occasion of Women’s Equality Day this August 26, I find myself thinking about how women have transformed the sport, both in the industry and in their communities all over the world.

-Trailblazers like Margo Oberg, Lisa Anderson, and Layne Beachley and others like them have shown the world that surfing is not just a man’s game.
+Trailblazers like Margo Oberg, Lisa Andersen, and Layne Beachley and others like them have shown the world that surfing is not just a man’s game.
 It’s anyone’s sport.

 And yet it wasn’t always this way.
 In the early years of modern surfing, sexism was really rampant in the sport.
 The irony of this was that in the olden days, surfing was practiced by both women and men.

 In ancient Hawaii, it was the women who achieved renown for riding the waves.

 Chief among them was the Maui princess Kelea who was described as one of the best surfers in the Hawaiian kingdom.
 She was so into surfing that when she found out her husband-king didn’t know how to ride the wave, she ditched him for a lesser chieftain who knew how to surf.

 Meanwhile, the only extant surfboard that we have on record, which archaeologists have dated to the 1600s, belonged to Princess Kaneamuna.
 The papa he’e nalu was among the objects found in her burial cave at Ho’okena on the Big Island.